 Cellulitis is a deep bacterial infection of the skin and soft tissue of the skin.
-The infection usually involves the arms and legs.
-It can also be seen around the eye, mouth, abdominal wall and anus.
-Cellulitis may happen in normal skin, but it usually occurs after some type of trauma causes an opening in your skin.
+The infection is most commonly found on the legs.
+It can also be seen around the eye, mouth, abdominal wall, and anus.
+Cellulitis may happen in normal skin, but it usually happens after some type of trauma causes an opening in your skin.
 This opening can lead to an infection.

 What is the cause of cellulitis?

-Cellulitis is usually caused by a bacterial infection of a wound or area of skin that is no longer intact.
+Cellulitis is usually caused by a bacterial infection of a wound or area of skin that is no longer whole.
 The most common bacterial causes of cellulitis include the following:

 Staphylococci and streptococci are commonly found on the skin or mucous membranes of the mouth and nose in healthy people.
-The infection occurs when there is a break in the skin, allowing the bacteria to enter.
-Other causes may include human or animal bites, or injuries that occur in water.
+The infection happens when there is a break in the skin, allowing the bacteria to enter.
+Other causes may include human or animal bites, or injuries that happen in water.